 When you start a business, and perhaps even if you’ve been running a business for a while, it can be really easy to find yourself caught up in comparison with another business owner or another coach.

-With social media we get to see everyone else’s highlight reel and it can be easy to feel triggered and like you aren’t enough.
+With social media we get to see everyone else’s highlight reel which can be triggering and leave you feeling like you aren’t enough.

 Perhaps it feels like ‘why would anyone want to work with me’ when this other person exists.
 It can trigger feelings of imposter syndrome, feelings of not being good enough and it can really make you spiral into not such a great place.

-So how can we manage comparison as a business owner?
+So how can we manage comparison as a coach and business owner?

-Here’s a few tips to help you you beat comparison…
+Here’s a few tips to help you beat comparison…

-Before you start implementing any of the other tips, spend a little bit of time asking yourself what the comparison is trying to tell you about how you’re feeling, what might be missing from your life and business, and what it is you really want in life.
+Before you start implementing any of the other tips, spend a little bit of time asking yourself what the comparison is trying to tell you about how you’re feeling, what might be missing from your life and business, and what it is you really want.

 Sometimes comparison is simply because we’re spending too much time online and seeing all of these highlight reels but occasionally the comparison is trying to tell us that something is missing and that can be really valuable information when it comes to deciding on your own goals.